15 Earth Day Activities for Kids of All Ages

 Final Thoughts

-There are lots of ways we can motivate kids to care for our planet.
+We can motivate kids to care for our planet in many ways.
 Earth Day activities teach kids how to reduce their carbon footprint, appreciate everything the earth gives us, and take steps toward protecting the environment.